eonist/eonist.github.io/_posts/2017-01-15-Semantic-Versioning.md

 Consider a pod that has a current version number of 1.2.3.
 If changes are made that are not backwards compatible, don’t have new functionality, but fix existing bugs, the next version would be 2.0.0.

-⚠️️If a version number is less than 1.0.0, it’s considered to be a beta version, and minor number increases may include backwards incompatible changes.⚠️️
+⚠️️ If a version number is less than 1.0.0, it’s considered to be a beta version, and minor number increases may include backwards incompatible changes.⚠️️